-He glanced over to his trainees, performing as expected.
+He surveyed his trainees, performing as demanded.
 “You can count on Luka doing the unexpected.
 He may test us during Harvest, but he’ll wait for Spring to bring all his soldiers.”

 Dali thought of her son back in Tuva, who stayed with her Mum while in Bon Abbi.
 Her future seemed uncertain.
 She was ready to talk about something else.
 “How did you say you got that scar?”

 Lifting his shirt, he chuckled, “This scar?
 I told my sister once she hit like a girl.
 But the men don’t need to know.”